In this post you will learn:

 This method involves cooking food in steam emitted from boiling water at high temperature.
 This is an excellent way of cooking which keeps the flavours and nutrients intact.

-Technique - Water is added to a deep flat bottomed utensil and a stand or a melt proof container, ideally steel or aluminium container, with the food inside is kept either on the stand or over the water.
 The container must have a lid so that the steam created by boiling water cooks the food inside it.
 There is no contact between the food and water.

 Biriyani, Idli, Dhokla, Bengali Bhapa Ilish, Patra

 Oven top grills

 Whirlpool Gourmet Griddle – A fantastic cast iron non-stick grill suitable for electric or gas cooktops.

 Lodge Reversible Grill/Griddle – Pre-seasoned with oil for ease of use.
 Can be used on electric, gas or even over campfire